 Valletta Waterfront, The Grand Harbour & The Three Cities

-Today’s Valletta waterfront is a newly rebuilt promenade which used to be called the Valletta Marina in 1752.
-There are currently three prominent buildings, a church, the Pinto Wharf and the Forni Shopping Complex.
-In addition, there are several bars, restaurants and lounges.
+Today’s Valletta waterfront is a newly rebuilt promenade that used to be called the Valletta Marina in 1752.
+There are currently three prominent buildings, a church, the Pinto Wharf, and the Forni Shopping Complex.
+In addition, there are several bars, restaurants, and lounges.
 Originally, the buildings, in Baroque style, were stores and warehouses that were designed by Andrea Belli.

 Lascaris War Rooms

-A complex of underground tunnels are found in Valletta, that were the War Headquarters during World War 2.
+A complex of underground tunnels is found in Valletta, which was the War Headquarters during World War 2.
 The British built secret underground tunnels which were completed in 1943.
 Lascaris War Rooms got their name after Grandmaster Giovanni Paolo Lascaris.
-The rooms contained operations rooms, where both defence of the island, as well as other operations in the Mediterranean were conducted.
-These rooms were also used by NATO at later time.
-The tunnels were then open to the public, as they are now and may be visited.
+The rooms contained operations rooms, where both defenses of the island, as well as other operations in the Mediterranean, were conducted.
+These rooms were also used by NATO at a later time.
+The tunnels were then open to the public and can be visited.

 Mediterranean Conference Centre & The Knights Hospitallers

 A building definitely to be seen when in Valletta.
-The Mediterranean Conference Centre (MCC), is a 16th century building located close to the Siege Bell and has a view on the Grand Harbour.
+The Mediterranean Conference Centre (MCC), is a 16th-century building located close to the Siege Bell and has a view of the Grand Harbour.
 It is also the place to learn about the Knights in Malta and their role as a Hospitaller Order of Chivalry during the Medieval times in Malta.